Leavenworth, Lawrence & Galveston Railroad

 The first locomotive crossed the Kansas River at Lawrence on a temporary bridge on November 1, 1867.
 This train across the river was a part of the first construction race in the state to cash in on county bonds before a fixed deadline.
 The Leavenworth, Lawrence, & Galveston Railroad needed to lay track from Lawrence to Ottawa by January 1, 1868, to qualify for the bonds.

 The race developed into a “photo finish,” in which a prominent Kansas newspaper editor made a “last-minute” dash to Illinois to rush delivery of passenger cars for the railroad’s opening.
 The track was completed a day before the deadline.
 The last few miles into Ottawa were hastily and poorly built to meet the deadline, but the train arrived on time.
 The railroad was supposed to receive $300,000 in Douglas County bonds with the completion of the line this far, but the citizens claimed that the railroad was not complete.
 The company had not erected a depot at Lawrence and the bridge, and much of the track within town was only temporary.
 Heavy grades had been used, and the line was poorly constructed particularly the last few miles.
 Citizens filed repeated injunctions against delivering the bonds.
 Sturges immediately halted construction south of Ottawa and dismantled the bridge at Lawrence.
 A noisy stalemate existed for almost two years.
 One of the more notorious incidents of this period occurred when the county commissioners issued a single $300,000 bond in the dead of night and delivered it to a Leavenworth, Lawrence & Galveston Railroad representative who promptly vanished over the state line.
 The bond was illegally issued and had no value.
 The Leavenworth, Lawrence & Galveston Railroad had been the first railroad south of the Kansas River, but there was a long halt in construction.
 At the same time, the bond issue was settled, allowing other railroads to claim the Leavenworth, Lawrence & Galveston Railroad’s intended territory.
 The Missouri, Fort Scott, and Gulf Railroad, a creature of the Chicago, Burlington, and Quincy Railroad, was built southwards out of Kansas City.
 To the West, the Atchison, Topeka, and Santa Fe Railroad was built southwestward.
-The Leavenworth, Lawrence & Galveston Railroad had lost its opportunity on both routes, but the company was thought to still have a bright future.
+The Leavenworth, Lawrence & Galveston Railroad had lost its opportunity on both routes, but the company was still thought to have a bright future.

 Sturges finally stepped aside, and James Joy bought the Leavenworth, Lawrence & Galveston Railroad.
 The long-delayed bonds were legitimately delivered to the company soon afterward.
 Joy was one of the earliest railroad empire-builders in the West.
 His efforts produced notable properties such as the Chicago, Burlington, Quincy Railroad, Hannibal, St. Joseph, and others.
 He also controlled the Missouri River, Fort Scott, and Gulf Railroad, the railroad South of Kansas City.
 The Missouri River and Fort Scott & Gulf Railroad had considerable trouble with squatters on their Indian lands in southeastern Kansas.
 Violence and destruction eventually halted construction.
 Joy’s troubles with the Missouri River, Fort Scott, and Gulf Railroad were such that he purchased the Leavenworth, Lawrence & Galveston Railroad in June 1869 and threatened to build it instead.
 Problems along the Kansas City railroad faded almost immediately, and the road from Kansas City was built as intended.